 Now that you don’t have to think about your student loans, you might find that you’re more interested or better able to plan for your retirement, rather than just guessing at how much you should be saving.

 It might seem far off at this point, but it’s still worthwhile to think about how you’d like to live once you retire and how much you’ll need each year.
 If you feel overwhelmed, consider hiring a certified financial planner (CFP) or a financial advisor to help you make heads and tails of what you need to do to thrive in retirement.
 If you need help choosing a financial advisor, check out SmartAsset.
-Answer a few questions, and they’ll give you several options in your area that would be a good match.
+Answer a few questions, and they’ll give you several options in your area so you can determine the best match.

 Once you’ve figured out how much you’ll need to survive and live comfortably in retirement, you can figure out how much you need to save each month or each year.
 A CFP can also help you work on other financial goals, such as buying a home or planning for your kids’ education.